gwastro/ml-training-strategies/README.md

 ## Introduction

-Put abstract here
+Compact binary systems emit gravitational radiation which is potentially detectable by current Earth bound detectors.
+Extracting these signals from the instruments' background noise is a complex problem and the computational cost of most current searches depends on the complexity of the source model.
+Deep learning may be capable of finding signals where current algorithms hit computational limits.
+Here we restrict our analysis to signals from non-spinning binary black holes and systematically test different strategies by which training data is presented to the networks.
+To assess the impact of the training strategies, we re-analyze the first published networks and directly compare them to an equivalent matched-filter search.
+We find that the deep learning algorithms can generalize low signal-to-noise ratio (SNR) signals to high SNR ones but not vice versa.
+As such, it is not beneficial to provide high SNR signals during training, and fastest convergence is achieved when low SNR samples are provided early on.
+During testing we found that the networks are sometimes unable to recover any signals when a false alarm probability <10^-3 is required.
+We resolve this restriction by applying a modification we call unbounded Softmax replacement (USR) after training.
+With this alteration we find that the machine learning search retains >= 97.5% of the sensitivity of the matched-filter search down to a false-alarm rate of 1 per month.

 ## Contents of this repository

 This repository contains the code required to reproduce the analysis presented in [`[1]`](#publication).
-It is split into two parts, which can be found in the separate directories `Tensorflow` and `PyTorch`.
+It is split into two parts, which can be found in the separate directories `Tensorflow` and `Pytorch`.
 It contains scripts to generate the training, validation and test data and scripts to analyze the efficiency and sensitive volume of the networks.
 All final results and plots we used for the publication can be found in the `Results` folder.
-The repository also includes a copy of the BnsLib [`[2]`](#bnslib)
+The repository also includes parts of the BnsLib [`[2]`](#bnslib)

 Below we provide a step-by-step guide on how to reproduce our analysis.

 ## 1 Generate data required for training

-Call the script `generate_data.py` to generate 3 sets of data; a training set, a validation set and a data set used to determine the efficiencies during training.
+Call the script `generate_data.py` to generate 3 sets of data; a training set, a validation set and a data set used to determine the efficiencies during training (efficiency set).
 The script has many options which can be viewed by calling `./generate_data.py -h`.
 Below we list the options we used to create our datasets.
 Note, that the prefixes `train`, `val` and `thr` are important for the rest of the code.

 <b>Training set:</b>